ʻOhuʻohu nā Mauna o ʻEʻeka: Place Names of Maui Komohana

 - About the Book

-In ‘Ohu‘ohu nā Mauna o ‘E‘eka: Place Names of Maui Komohana, author Cody Kapueola‘ākeanui Pata gathers together over 1,600 inoa ‘āina (place name) entries for Maui Komohana—an area of less than 200 square miles.
-This region has also come to be known as “West Maui.”
-For Kānaka Maoli (Native Hawaiians), inoa ‘āina have always served to encode and relay meaningful information across space and time, from one generation to the next.
-Inoa ‘āina continue to be revered as inseparable from genealogies, individual and collective narratives, mele (poetic verse), and prayers, and they persist into modern times as cherished and sacred legacies deserving of deference and appreciation.
+In ‘Ohu‘ohu nā Mauna o ‘E‘eka: Place Names of Maui Komohana, kumu hula Cody Kapueola‘ākeanui Pata gathers together more than 1,600 inoa ‘āina (place name) entries for Maui Komohana—an area of less than 200 square miles that has come to be known as “West Maui.”
+For Kānaka Maoli (Native Hawaiians), inoa ‘āina have since antiquity served to encode and relay meaningful information across space and time, from one generation to the next.
+Inoa ‘āina continue to be revered as inseparable from genealogies, individual and collective narratives, mele (poetic verse), and pule (prayers); they persist into modern times as cherished and sacred legacies deserving of deference and appreciation.

 - About the Author(s)

 Cody Kapueola‘ākeanui Pata, AuthorCody Kapueola‘ākeanui Pata is the Maui-based kumu hula of Hālau Hula ʻo Ka Malama Mahilani and a classically trained haku mele, Hawaiian language and culture teacher, researcher, consultant, Hawaiian music entertainer, artisan, and lifelong learner.